nightscout/nightscout.github.io/docs/nightscout/multiadmin.md

 </br>

-Either by necessity or to support others, you might want to have access to multiple accounts without having to juggle between logins and passwords.
+You might need to have access to multiple accounts without having to juggle between logins and passwords.
 Below are described some centralizing methods reducing the administrative burden.

 </br>

 ## Remote support and security

-Giving username and passwords to someone in order to obtain help to fix Nightscout issues raises serious security issues.
+Giving username and passwords to someone in order to obtain help to fix Nightscout raises serious security issues.
 Malicious code can be added to your Nightscout project by ill-intentioned people.
 Always make sure the version deployed is a fork of the official project.
-After receiving help, good practice is to change your passwords and your API secret.
+After receiving help, good practice is to change your passwords (if shared) and your API secret.

 When possible prefer inviting collaborators (see below) and remove them once the issue is fixed.